 Sorghum is a highly nutritious grain that offers a range of health benefits.
 Including sorghum in your diet can help improve your overall health and well-being.
 Here are some of the key benefits of sorghum:

-See also How to cook chicken in a pan on the stove
+See also How to cook rice for a crowd

 1. High in dietary fiber Sorghum is an excellent source of dietary fiber, which aids in digestion and helps prevent constipation.
 A diet high in fiber can also reduce the risk of developing certain chronic diseases, such as heart disease and diabetes.